• Recipes

 To reheat smaller portions, stir in a splash of milk to loosen them up and reheat in a saucepan over medium-low heat until warmed through.

-If making the entire dish in advance, I recommend placing them in a baking dish and covering with foil, then reheating the oven at 325°F until warmed through.
+If making the entire dish in advance, I recommend placing them in a baking dish and covering them with foil, then reheating the oven at 325°F until warmed through.

 Do I have to peel my potatoes?

-You can totally leave the skin on if you prefer more rustic mashed potatoes with the skin.
+You can leave the skin on if you prefer more rustic mashed potatoes with the skin.
 Just make sure to wash them thoroughly before using them to remove any dirt.
 I would also recommend chopping the potatoes into chunks to avoid any large pieces of skin ending up in the final dish.

 How can I make my mashed potatoes smoother?

-For the smoothest, fluffiest texture I recommend using a potato ricer to mash your potatoes.
-You can also use an electric hand mixer but be careful to not overmix.
+For the smoothest, fluffiest texture, I recommend using a potato ricer to mash your potatoes.
+You can also use an electric hand mixer, but be careful to not overmix.

 Side angle view of a large serving bowl of mashed potatoes.

-What to serve with mashed potatoes
+What to Serve with Mashed Potatoes

 • Garlic and Herb Crusted Standing Rib Roast